spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

 1. Post in [#halyard](https://spinnakerteam.slack.com/messages/halyard/) that a
    new version of Halyard has been released.

+    > Hot Tip!
+You can use giphy to tell everyone it's released!
+    >
+    > `/giphy #caption "Halyard {VERSION} has been released!" gif search query`

 ## Publish a new version of deck-kayenta